Starlink for Digital Nomads 2026: Setup & Cost Guide

 What is the best Starlink dish for a digital nomad?

-The Starlink Mini ($599) is the best dish for most digital nomads.
+The Starlink Mini ($249) is the best dish for most digital nomads.
 It weighs just 1.1 kg, fits in a backpack, draws 40-75W of power, and has a built-in WiFi 6 router.
-The Standard dish ($299) is cheaper but weighs 2.9 kg with a separate router and is difficult to transport as carry-on luggage.
-The Mini's portability premium is worth it for anyone who moves frequently.
+The Standard dish ($349) is faster but weighs 2.9 kg with a separate router and is difficult to transport as carry-on luggage.
+At $100 less, the Mini is also the more affordable choice for nomads.

 How reliable is Starlink for video calls and remote work?